porimol/bnbphoneticparser/README.md

 These instructions will get you a copy of the project up and running on your local machine for development, testing purposes and as well as in production machine.
 See deployment for notes on how to deploy the project on a live system.

+### Python Version
+Minimum python version should have 3.x.x or upper

 ### Installing

 A step by step series of examples that tell you have to get a development env running